 Sprelly, a small business in downtown Fredericksburg, is devoted to crafting delicious, homemade peanut butter and other items.
 Silversmith pitched the concept of Sprelly at Fredericksburg’s Made in FredVA business plan contest in 2013, and began selling his peanut butter at local farmers markets in 2014.
 Two years later, Silversmith opened Sprelly on Caroline Street, where he and his wife, Casey, provided patrons with sandwiches and crêpes.
 They slowly began to pivot exclusively toward production and consumer-packaged goods, which provided them with a solid foundation during the COVID-19 pandemic.

-Sprelly has now set up shop at a new location at 1501 Princess Anne St. in Fredericksburg’s Canal Quarter District, which Silversmith believes will be a prime spot for business.
+Sprelly has set up shop at 1501 Princess Anne St. in Fredericksburg’s Canal Quarter District, which Silversmith believes will be a prime spot for business.
 “The idea is to snack-shop,” Silversmith said, “But you can also come grab-and-go a picnic, and either go to Old Mill Park, go to [Red Dragon] Brewery, stuff like that.”

 Sprelly has a number of items that include not just peanut butter (of which I can personally recommend the delectable Salted Butterscotch flavor), but many new options as well.
-Most recently, they launched a variety of flavored peanuts, including Double-Dipped Milk Chocolate and Toasted Toffee flavors.
-They are also currently providing guests with a seasonal Harvest Spice peanut butter through the fall season.
+They have launched a variety of flavored peanuts, including Double-Dipped Milk Chocolate and Toasted Toffee flavors.
 Silversmith believes their “flavor-centric” approach will greatly please guests, as they will be provided with as many flavor experiences as possible.

 But Sprelly is about more than just selling peanut butter.
 Silversmith has placed a crucial emphasis on buying products and ingredients from local businesses, from Virginia peanut farms to local printing companies for his mugs.
 He is also speaking with local farms to harvest fruit for upcoming jellies, which he hopes to begin selling next year.
 For Silversmith, supporting local businesses is critical.
 “You’re helping your friend,” he said.
 “You’re helping a family member.”
 He highlighted that it is important for small businesses, particularly in Fredericksburg, to band together and be there for one another.
 And Sprelly continues to follow through on that action.